 - Bears on a Ladder (contains small parts) – create a tree with some ladders going up and ask your kids to place toy bears on each ladder step.

 - Breakfast Invitations – check out this start-up guide for breakfast invitations and everyday toddler activities.

-- Color Caves – draw out some caves using different colors and watch your kids place the same color toys inside.
+- Color Caves – draw out some caves using different colors and watch your kids place the same colored toys inside.

-- Drive and Drop – cut a slot in a box and watch your little ones drive and drop toy cars inside.
+- Drive and Drop – Cut a box slot and watch your little ones drive and drop toy cars inside.

 - Indoor Painting with Two-Year-Olds – who doesn’t love painting?!
 Check out how to start it indoors with your little one.